 If cuddling stopped suddenly.

 If cuddling stopped suddenly, it could be due to an injury or an illness.
 Observe his body language to see whether he is in some pain.
-Do not hesitate to consult a veterinarian at these types of situations.
+Do not hesitate to consult a veterinarian in these types of situations.

 Recommended reading: Are greyhounds protective?
 (Are they good guard dogs?)

 In my opinion, the affectionate nature of a dog towards the family is a response to the way that the family treats him.
-So if you provide the necessary love, affection and care towards your greyhound girl or boy, he will naturally be a cuddle, affectionate and a lovable companion.
+So if you provide the necessary love, affection, and care towards your greyhound girl or boy, he will naturally be a cuddle, affectionate, and a lovable companion.